-Louisa Dawson saw this little mini dumpster and envisioned it as perfect spot to soak in.
+Mini Dumpster Pool is Perfect for Soaking Louisa Dawson saw this little mini dumpster and envisioned it as perfect spot to soak in.
 While still a bit rough on the exterior, the interior is lined with aqua tiles and outfitted with a swimming pool ladder for easy access.
 This totally portable pool can easily be brought to anywhere to make it an instant pool party.

-Badboot is the world's largest floating swimming pool and is located on the water in Antwerp.
+Badboot is a Floating Pool Built From an Old Boat Badboot is the world's largest floating swimming pool and is located on the water in Antwerp.
 It was built from old ferry boat and features a 120 meter long swimming pool, two event halls, a lounge terrace and a restaurant.
 Besides being an amazing swimming pool perfect for both laps and lounging, the pool also has an innovative reed bed to filter the pool's water in an eco-friendly way.
 Badboot is open for swimming all summer long and has lots of events, activities and fitness classes for anyone to enjoy.

-The Dotonbori Canal in Osaka will soon become the world's largest outdoor swimming pool.
+Japanese Canal Being Turned Into World's Largest Outdoor Pool The Dotonbori Canal in Osaka will soon become the world's largest outdoor swimming pool.
 Work is underway to turn the existing watering hole into a family destination alongside the already hopping nightlife area.
 The canal has undergone a massive revitalization in order to clean up the waterway and make it clean enough to swim in.
 Once completed, the canal repurposed into a pool will be open from June to September for a $10-15 admission fee.

-Old petroleum industrial objects have found a second, and better life, as pools on the rooftop of Hotel Básico in Playa del Carmen, Mexico.
+Industrial Materials Used as Pools at Hotel Básico in Mexico Old petroleum industrial objects have found a second, and better life, as pools on the rooftop of Hotel Básico in Playa del Carmen, Mexico.
 These bright orange pools were built by Central de Arquitectura and interior designer Héctor Galvan from old tanks and provide the perfect location from which to gaze out at the ocean.
 A good sanding, a few coats of paint and a spot with a view is all you need to make your own version.